rossmmurray/Django-Cinema/README.md

 ![ROMURR Cinemas Logo](screenshots/rc_logo.png?raw=true "Logo")

-A concept for a cinema booking website created using Python + Django.
+A cinema booking website created using Python + Django.
 Instructions on how to run the app are at the bottom of the README.

 Login page: